Lunchtime, Food and Snacks

 View the latest menu here!

 The Epiphany School has a kitchen and cooks lunchtime food on site.
-The school caterers produce a three-week menu which is available on their website.
+The school caterers produce a three-week rolling menu which is attached above.

 If a parent is in a receipt of certain benefits they can apply for Pupil Premium.
 This can be used to provide free school meals for a child in any year group.
 This does not affect any other benefit that is claimed by the parent.
 More information is available from BCP Council and the school office.
 Once registered the meals can be ordered as above.